Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 When initiating any Terraform project – especially when multiple developers are working on the same repo – a remote backend should be configured first.
 This is a general best practice and not specific to AWS S3 remote backend.

-Configuring a remote backend is a one-time activity, and once done, we need not worry about the state file maintenance during the development process.
+Configuring a remote backend is a one-time activity, and once it’s done, we don’t need to worry about maintaining the state file during development.

 Terraform S3 backend common errors

-When you use the S3 backend in Terraform for storing state files, several common issues may arise.
+When using the S3 backend in Terraform for state storage, several common issues may arise.

 Here are some frequent errors and their likely causes: